ohadch/iris-classifier/README.md

 - [X] Server side supports authentication
 - [X] Client side supports authentication
 - [X] User can upload images to be classified
+- [ ] Uploaded images are saved in s3 bucket
 - [X] The image is classified using tensorflow model
 - [X] User's classification history is saved in postgres
 - [ ] User can view his image classification history